 - approved consumer organisations

-The Autorité may also be consulted by authorities in charge of regulating specific sectors, e.g. the French Telecommunications and Posts Regulator (ARCEP), the French Broadcasting Regulator (CSA), the French Energy Regulatory Commission (CRE) or the French Rail and Road Regulator (ARAFER), by virtue of certain specific legislative provisions.
+The Autorité may also be consulted by authorities in charge of regulating specific sectors, e.g. the French Telecommunications and Posts Regulator (ARCEP), the Regulatory Authority for Audiovisual and Digital Communication (ARCOM), the French Energy Regulatory Commission (CRE) or the transport regulatory authority (ART), by virtue of certain specific legislative provisions.

 Since 2009, the Autorité has also been able to start proceedings ex officio and in this context conduct extensive sector-specific inquiries.

 Opinions to inform the public authorities

 The French government and parliament frequently seek the opinion of the Autorité when draft texts and reforms are being prepared.
 In this context, the Autorité evaluates the potential impact of these texts on competition and provides an overall assessment.